-Contributions due in more than one year received on or before May 31, 2009 were discounted at an interest rate of 6%.
-Contributions due in more than one year received after May 31, 2009 are discounted at interest rates that approximate the U.S. Daily Treasury Yield Curve at the date of the gift adjusted for a risk premium.
-The discount rates for these contributions ranged from 1.57% to 2.34% at May 31, 2017 and 2016.
+Contributions due in more than one year are discounted at interest rates that approximate the U.S. Daily Treasury Yield Curve at the date of the gift adjusted for a risk premium.

+The discount rates for these contributions ranged from 1.57% to 3.00% at May 31, 2018 and 2017.
 Contributions due in less than one year were not discounted.